rilldata/rill/docs/docs/reference/cli/project/reset.md

 ---
 ## rill project reset

+Re-deploy project

+### Synopsis

-Trigger a new deployment and/or reset your project
+Create a new deployment for the project (and tear down the current one)

 ```
 rill project reset [<project-name>] [flags]